Freedom FilesFreedom Files

 Rich Americans are pouring capital into one country for a second passport faster than almost anywhere else.
 Are they smart or are they walking into a trap?
 I left the US almost 10 years ago, have invested abroad myself, and have helped hundreds of families weigh this call across 30, 35 plus jurisdictions.
 In this video, we'll walk through Turkey's citizenship by investment program, what makes it a gamble, and whether it of course fits your situation.

 So, let's start with a draw.
 Turkey is a nation of 85 million people bridging Europe and Asia, kind of like Panama bridges North America and South America, with Istanbul as its commercial heart.
-Unlike a jurisdiction that you fly into for a simple stamp, this is a place you can actually build a life around.
+Unlike a jurisdiction that you fly into for a simple stamp, this is a place you can truly build a life around.
 It has deep expat infrastructure in Istanbul, international schools and great private healthcare options.
 Turkish Airlines, which I'm a fan of, flies to more countries than any other carrier on Earth.
 Aegean and Mediterranean coasts around Bodrum, Antalya.

 The deeper draw, though, to Turkey's citizenship by investment program is geopolitical.
 Turkey is the rare country that refuses to pick a side, which can be a significant opportunity.
-It belongs to NATO, fully inside the western military alliance, and it's also spent the past few years courting BRICS – the bloc including Brazil, Russia, India, China, and South Africa, which was built to counterbalance NATO and the West's asymmetric military, political and economic power worldwide.
+It belongs to NATO, fully inside the western military alliance, and it's also spent the past few years courting BRICS, the bloc including Brazil, Russia, India, China, and South Africa, which was built to counterbalance NATO and the West's asymmetric military, political and economic power worldwide.
 Turkey was offered partner country status in 2024, and President Erdoğan appeared at the BRICS summit in Kazan, and it has pushed for full membership since.
 In short, Turkey answers fully to no one, neither power bloc, which is again a very significant advantage.
 For most governments, that refusal to commit reads as a liability.
-But for your Plan B though – the investor, the global citizen – non-alignment is a huge selling point.
-When your capital, your legal identity, and your tax home all live inside one western system, a passport that deliberately straddles both worlds hedges a risk another EU-facing document cannot.
+But for your Plan B though, the investor, the global citizen, non-alignment is a huge selling point.
+When your capital, your legal identity, and your tax home all reside inside one western system, a passport that deliberately straddles both worlds hedges a risk another EU-facing document cannot.
 If that hedge angle is the reason you clicked, drop a comment and tell me which bloc you trust less these days.
 This is going to be juicy.

 Now, how it works.
 Let's get into it.
 A lot of YouTubers and blogs on this topic lump every second passport program together as just "buy a passport," right?
 Most of them are donations.
 You wire the money, it's gone, and you receive a document in the mail or have to pick it up in person in that country.
 Turkey has taken a different approach, however.
-The main route is a $400,000 property or properties purchase registered at a state-verified valuation and held for three years before resale.
+The main route is a $400,000 property or properties purchase registered at a state-verified valuation and owned for three years before resale.
 That capital buys a tangible asset.
-It can earn rental income across the holding period.
-You can sell it afterward without affecting your citizenship, and you own something at the end of that holding period.
+It can earn rental income across the ownership period.
+You can sell it afterward without affecting your citizenship, and you own something at the end of that ownership period.
 That is the core contrast with the Caribbean programs.
 For example, in St Kitts and Nevis, the cheapest route is a donation you never see again.
 It's a sunk cost.
-In Turkey, though, the main route is a productive asset that can pay you rent or appreciate while you hold it.
+In Turkey, though, the main route is a productive asset that can pay you rent or appreciate while you own it.
 Different strokes for different folks.
 Sometimes those donation programs are just what you want.

-Now, three higher routes also qualify, but at $500,000 US, each held for three years as well.
+Now, three higher routes also qualify, but at $500,000 US, each owned for three years as well.
 One, a Turkish bank deposit.
 Two, a purchase of government bonds.
 Or three, a foreign direct investment in a Turkish business.
 Now, most clients choose property or properties.
 Remember, you can buy multiple properties above that $400,000 requirement.
 It costs less.
-It holds value as a hard asset.
+It retains value as a hard asset.
 While the $500,000 routes lock that same capital for thinner upside, especially because of lira currency devaluation, which we'll talk about more later.

 And the path is cleaner than I think most people expect.
 The program has been live since the 2018 restructure, so it's well tested.
-One, documents and property selection – working with vetted Turkish counsel to find a property that qualifies on valuation and hopefully resells well later.
-Two, purchase, land registry registration, and an independent state-licensed valuation confirming that you now own that property.
+One, documents and property selection, working with vetted Turkish counsel to find a property that qualifies on valuation and hopefully resells well later.
+Two, purchase, land registry registration, and an independent state licensed valuation confirming that you now own that property.
 Three, filing with the citizenship directorate, which triggers a government due-diligence process on every adult applicant, which includes criminal records, prior visa refusals, source of funds, political exposure, and so on.
 And that takes about 6 to 12 weeks.
 Four, the oath, which is usually administered remotely through a consulate with one short visit to Turkey for biometrics.
 And five, citizenship and the granting of your Turkish passport, valid for 10 years and renewable, of course.
 All in all, a full process takes 3 to 6 months.
 Most of those taking in practice closer to that back end.
 A spouse and children under 18 are included in that single investment with no per-dependent fee.
 So this is a family deal, and a cheap one for a family compared with almost any other citizenship by investment program available, that will tack on additional fees for every single dependent that you want covered.

 Now, the gamble half, because I mentioned this in the outset.
 Two costs come with this program, and again, most content that you watch either on this platform or others buries these.
 The first is currency.
 That $400,000 property, or the multiple properties that add up to more than $400,000, are priced in lira locally.
-Your return at the end of the three-year holding period depends on two forces that are completely outside of your control.
+Your return at the end of the three-year ownership period depends on two forces that are completely outside of your control.
 One, Turkish property values at the time of sale, and two, the lira-to-dollar rate on the day you exit.
 So on the high end, you recovered your capital plus rental income if you choose to rent out your property, with citizenship thrown in for free.
 On the low end though, you took a meaningful haircut on principal.
 So of course, investors can lose money here.
 That's a given.
 And the lira is the reason.
-Asset selection for this reason is extremely critical, which is why we model the conservative case before anyone wires any dollars – or liras aren't involved in the process – but before you wire a single dollar, we can't promise appreciation, of course.
+Asset selection for this reason is extremely critical, which is why we model the conservative case before anyone wires any dollars, or liras aren't involved in the process, but before you wire a single dollar, we can't promise appreciation, of course.
 In fact, no one can.

 The second cost is the passport's weak access.
 It opens roughly 110 destinations visa-free or visa on arrival, and it's strong across Asia and Latin America including Singapore, Hong Kong, Japan, and South Korea.
 But if diversification and investments aligned outside of the West's economic and political reach are your goal, this may be your best shot when it comes to a direct citizenship by investment.